mdolab/idwarp/doc/tutorial.rst

 ========

-This is a short tutorial explaining how to get started with pyWarpUStruct.
+This is a short tutorial explaining how to get started with IDWarp.
 We will start by presenting a simple stand-alone warping script and explaining the various parts. ::

   from mpi4py import MPI
-  from pywarpustruct import USMesh
+  from idwarp import USMesh

   options = {
     'gridFile':'../../input_files/o_mesh.cgns',